 - Don’t be afraid of letting employees interview elsewhere and report back

-- Personalization tools are incredibly important
+- Tools are incredibly important for personalization in recruiting

 This last one isn’t the main idea here, no — but it’s a big takeaway.
 And especially for Netflix — they need world-class personalization technology in order to make sure you keep watching and paying them for your subscription.
 They need to personally recommend what you’d like.

 Netflix is a specific business model, yes, but more and more companies are trying to personalize (and thus humanize) their marketing, sales, and operational approaches.
 You need personalization experts.
 It’s becoming an increasingly important field of tech hiring.

 So if you need a personalization expert for your business, how are you going to find that person?